Poha (1 Cup) and Apples (1 Medium (2 3/4 Inches Dia) (Approx 3 Per Lb))

 Choose Whole Grains

-When preparing poha, consider mixing in a small portion of whole grains like quinoa or barley to enhance the nutritional profile of the meal.
+If preparing poha, consider adding whole grains like quinoa or barley to the dish to help maintain steadier glucose levels.

 Stay Hydrated